nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_observations.md

 ---
-title: Measurements Event Message Bundle
+title: Observations Event Message Bundle
 keywords:  messaging, bundles
 tags: [fhir,messaging]
 sidebar: foundations_sidebar
 permalink: explore_measurements.html
-summary: "The FHIR profiles used for the Measurements Event Message Bundle"
+summary: "The FHIR profiles used for the Observations Event Message Bundle"
 ---

-The following FHIR profiles are used to form the Measurements Event Message Bundle:
+The following FHIR profiles are used to form the Observations Event Message Bundle:

 - [DCH-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-Bundle-1)
 - [DCH-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-MessageHeader-1) - where the coding and display for the event element is fixed to 'CH018 - Measurements'